Kinau Lanais

 No analysis available

-I searched for STR-related phrases such as short-term rental allowed, legal vacation rental, NUC, TVU, or minimum-stay rules and found no building-level evidence.
-In the absence of any STR permission language, this is best treated as not allowed based on the public remarks.
+I searched for short-term rental indicators such as STR allowed, NUC, TVU, vacation rental, or minimum-stay rules and found none.
+With no building-level permission mentioned in the public remarks, this is treated as not supported.

-I looked for hotel pool terms such as hotel rental program, branded pool participation, or hotel-managed units and found none.
-Since there is no evidence that STR is allowed, hotel-pool participation must be false.
+I looked for hotel pool or hotel-managed rental program references such as Hilton/Trump/Ritz pool participation and found none.
+Because there is no evidence of STR allowance, this also must be false.

 No analysis available